internetarchive/fifthelephant2012-presentation/arch.md

 * Offline task queue.
 * Heart of the archives data processing operations.
 * Time consuming modifications to data are done via. catalogue tasks.
 * Old fashioned message queue.
-Has tasks from over half a decade ago.
+Has tombstones from over half a decade ago.

 ----
 # Software stack #
-* PHP, Nginx, Solr, MySQL, Redis and a pinch of Python and Java for the apps.
+* PHP, Nginx, Solr, MySQL, Redis, solr and a pinch of Python and Java for the apps.
-* Xen for virtualisation.
-Might move to KVM.
+* KVM for virtualisation.
 * Nagios, graphite, MRTG, cacti

+---

+# Questions #